Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Introduction

-\stitle{LLM-driven index tuning demonstrates strong, complementary performance relative to DTA.} For single-query workloads, LLM can identify configurations that are competitive with those returned by DTA within five invocations in most cases (Section~\ref{sec:single-query-overview}).
-Our analysis of LLM-recommended indexes shows that it often proposes fewer indexes than DTA while retaining effectiveness (Section~\ref{sec:single-query-index-usage}).
-More importantly, for a considerable number of queries, LLM identifies configurations that substantially outperform those recommended by DTA, primarily in cases where DTA is misled by inaccurate cost estimates (Section~\ref{sec:single-query-estcost}).
-This observation highlights the potential of LLM-driven index tuning as a \emph{complementary} technique to SOTA cost-based index tuners.
-For multi-query workloads, although DTA delivers more consistent performance improvements overall, LLM can still suggest configurations that significantly outperform DTA in certain cases (Section~\ref{sec:multi-query-workloads:overview}).
+\stitle{LLM-recommended indexes provide complementary benefits compared to DTA.} When considering the \emph{best} recommendation across the five invocations, for a significant fraction of single-query workloads (approximately 67\%), we find that the LLM can identify a configuration that is comparable to that returned by DTA (Section~\ref{sec:single-query-overview}).
+These results hold for both industry benchmarks and real-world workloads.
+We also find that the LLM often proposes fewer indexes than DTA (Section~\ref{sec:single-query-index-usage}).
+Moreover, for 31\% of queries, the LLM identifies configurations that substantially outperform those recommended by DTA ($\geq20$\% faster).
+Such queries are primarily those where DTA's recommendation is misled by inaccurate optimizer cost estimates (Section~\ref{sec:single-query-estcost}).
+For multi-query workloads, DTA delivers more consistent performance improvements overall compared to the LLM.
+However, the LLM still suggests configurations that significantly outperform DTA in two of the five workloads evaluated in our experiments (Section~\ref{sec:multi-query-workloads:overview}).

-\stitle{LLM exhibits high performance variance, with worst-case outcomes significantly underperforming DTA.} Despite its potential, LLM-driven index tuning exhibits substantial performance variance, as its worst-case outcomes can significantly underperform DTA and, in some cases, lead to severe QPRs (Sections~\ref{sec:single-query-workloads:robustness} and~\ref{sec:multi-query-workloads:overview}).
-This variance arises both across different workloads and across repeated invocations of LLM with the same workload.
-For multi-query workloads, poor recommendations become more frequent as workload size increases, where LLM may fail to focus on a small number of bottleneck queries (Section~\ref{sec:multi-query-workloads:real-m}).
-As a result, directly adopting LLM-generated recommendations can cause substantial performance degradation.
+\stitle{LLM exhibits high performance variance, with worst-case outcomes significantly worse than DTA.} LLM-driven index tuning exhibits substantial performance variance across invocations for the same query, and its worst-case outcomes can significantly underperform DTA.
+In some cases, these recommendations can also lead to severe QPRs (Sections~\ref{sec:single-query-workloads:robustness} and~\ref{sec:multi-query-workloads:overview}).
+This variance occurs across workloads as well.
+For example, in some workloads, even the \emph{best} index configuration found by the LLM is significantly worse than DTA.
+We also observed that poor LLM recommendations became more frequent as workload size increases (Section~\ref{sec:multi-query-workloads:real-m}).
+These results suggest that, despite their promise, it is not prudent to directly adopt LLM-generated recommendations in practice.
+The next two findings are motivated by the goal of evaluating if LLMs can be \emph{robustly} used in index tuning, i.e., without incurring the high risk of performance degradation.